Mutahar789/PCLA/README.md

 ```
 In the code above, the agent is your chosen autonomous agent.
 You can choose your agent from the list of [Autonomous Agents](#autonomous-agents).</br>
 You also need to pass the `route` that you want your vehicle to follow.
 The route should be in the format of the Leaderboard waypoints as an `XML` file.</br>
-To make it easy, PCLA provides you with a function called `routeMaker()` that gets an array of <a href="https://carla.readthedocs.io/en/latest/core_map/#waypoints">CARLA waypoints</a>, reformats it to a Leaderboard format and save it as an XML file.
+To make it easy, PCLA provides you with a function called `routeMaker()` that gets an array of <a href="https://carla.readthedocs.io/en/latest/core_map/#waypoints" target="_blank">CARLA waypoints</a>, reformats it to a Leaderboard format and save it as an XML file.
 A tutorial on how to use that is provided in [Navigation](#navigation)</br>
 The other arguments you have to pass to PCLA are the client, and the vehicle you want to put the agent on. </br>
 To get one action in a frame from the agent and apply it to your vehicle you can call the `pcla.get_action` method. </br>
 Example: